-- (1) Rental Assistance in the form of cash payments, made on behalf of Individuals recovering from Substance Use Disorders, to cover all or a portion of the monthly rent and utilities for alcohol and drug free housing - (2) Housing Coordination Services in the form of staff support to assist Individuals recovering from Substance Use Disorders in locating and securing suitable housing, and referrals to other resources. - (3) Residential Costs to pay for move-in and barrier removal costs not to exceed 20% of total funds awarded to support securing and maintaining housing such as payment of rental deposits and fees, moving and storage costs, payment of past due utility bills and securing a credit report.
-These must be one-time payments only; no on-going expenses.
-Housing expenses not eligible are furnishings, appliances, household supplies and equipment; barrier removal expense not eligible are any payments made that do not advance the effort to secure rental housing.
+- (1) Rental Assistance in the form of cash payments, made on behalf of Individuals recovering from Substance Use Disorders, to cover all or a portion of the monthly rent and utilities for housing - (2) Housing Coordination Services in the form of staff support to assist Individuals recovering from Substance Use Disorders in locating and securing suitable housing, and referrals to other resources. - (3) Residential Costs to pay for move-in and barrier removal costs not to exceed 20% of total funds awarded to support securing and maintaining housing such as payment of rental deposits and fees; moving and storage costs; furnishing, supplies and equipment; payment of past due utility bills and securing a credit report.
+These must be one-time payments only; no ongoing expenses.
+Housing expenses not eligible are permanent improvements to a building except for minor remodeling to improve accessibility.
+Barrier removal expenses not eligible are payments are any made that do not advance the effort to secure rental housing.